tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ### The Current City

-Tollen escaped the [[Great War]] largely unscathed, and has continued to grow in the past 200 years, despite the ups and downs of [[Sembara]] in this time.
+Tollen escaped the [[Events/1500s/Great War]] largely unscathed, and has continued to grow in the past 200 years, despite the ups and downs of [[Sembara]] in this time.
 The city walls were expanded again to the west, and the city has now begun to overflow the walls.

 Battery: south side of the [[Volta]], and on the easternmost (ocean) side of the city.
 Notable for the river fortifications that protect the main harbor; not densely populated, although small naval docks and barracks are here.
-Mostly dates to wars just before the [[Great War]], when Tollen was in alliance with [[Sembara]] against the dangers of the north.
+Mostly dates to wars just before the [[Events/1500s/Great War]], when Tollen was in alliance with [[Sembara]] against the dangers of the north.

 Fenslane: south side of the [[Volta]], upriver (west) from [[Southbridge]], along the bend in the river.
 Former tidal marshland reclaimed and settled mostly by dyers, tanners, and other similar artisans expanding from [[Southbridge]].
 Reasonably new.